chkdsk Command with Examples

 If chkdsk cannot lock the drive, it displays the following message.

 Type Y and press Enter.
-Then restart the computer to complete the scan.
+Then, restart the computer to complete the scan.

-• Run an online scan of the NTFS-formatted C partition but force chkdsk to perform all the fixes offline:
+Run an online scan of the NTFS-formatted C: partition but force chkdsk to perform all the fixes offline:

 chkdsk C: /scan /forceofflinefix

-The output show the scan stages.
+The output shows the scan stages.

 If the scan finds any errors, they are repaired after the drive is dismounted.
-If there are no errors, chkdsk displays a report.
+If there are no errors, chkdsk displays a report:

 chkdsk D: /R /scan /perf